CiscoTestAutomation/getting-started/start-guide/bestpractices/style.rst

 Code Layouts
 ------------

 * Use 4 spaces per indentation level.
 Do NOT use tabs.
+Be consistent with the amount used.

 **Good**